burgshrimps/dicast/README.md

-params | Training parameter file (see below) | No clfparams | Model parameter file (see below) | No clfname | Name of the model in the parameter file | No chr_excl | List of chromosomes to exclude from training separated by space | Yes cur | Use this flag to change the labels of variants from manual curation, if they were falsely labelled  | Yes
+params | Training parameter file (see below) | No clfparams | Model parameter file (see below) | No clfname | Name of the model in the parameter file | No chr_excl | List of chromosomes to exclude from training separated by space (Default: None) | Yes cur | Use this flag to change the labels of variants from manual curation, if they were falsely labelled  | Yes

 **Parameters:** `params/params_train.json` \